section-engineering-education/engineering-education/content/articles/network-management-with-cdp-lldp/index.md

 ### What is Network Management?
 `Network Management` refers to controlling, managing, and maintaining networks by allowing the network devices to communicate with each other with no failures.
 It allows for troubleshooting and performance enhancements through traffic monitoring, intrusion detection, and interface failure detection.

 To manage the networks, we use the ***Cisco Discovery Protocol (CDP)*** , and ***Link Layer Discovery Protocol (LLDP)*** which gather information about the neighboring devices useful for network design decisions, troubleshooting, and network documentation.

 ### Layer 2 Discovery protocols
 They are protocols operating at layer 2 (Data Link Layer) of the OSI model which discover and share information about the neighboring connected devices on the network topology used for network management.

 They do not use IP address but used to share layer 3 routing information such as the hostname, and device type.

-The neighbor device information displayed include:
+The neighbor device information displayed may include:
-- Device identifier (ID) - is the name of the neighboring network device.
+- Device identifier (ID) - which is the name of the neighboring network device.
-- Port identifier (ID) - is the name of the local or the interface port.
+- Port identifier (ID) - this is the name of the local or the interface port.
-- Capability List - shows whether the neighbor device is a router, switch, or server.
+- Capability List - shows whether the neighboring device is a router, switch, or server.
 - Platform - the hardware platform for the network device.
 - Hold time - is the time it takes for a neighbor device to receive the message containing the neighbor device information.

 #### Cisco Discovery Protocol (CDP)
-Cisco Discovery Protocol (CDP) is a Cisco-based protocol enabled on the Cisco devices by default to help network administrators gather and discover information about the local and remote devices attached to the network.
+Cisco Discovery Protocol (CDP) is a Cisco-based protocol enabled on Cisco devices by default to help network administrators gather and discover information about the local and remote devices attached to the network.

 Using this protocol, one can collect information about neighboring devices useful for network management and troubleshooting.

-CDP works only on Cisco devices and provides information only about the directly linked devices.
+CDP works only on Cisco devices and provides information about the directly linked devices only.
 The protocol sends the CDP messages containing the neighbor information after every 60 seconds and has a hold time of 180 seconds by default.

 #### Link Layer Discovery Protocol (LLDP)
-Link Layer Discovery Protocol (LLDP) functions like the CDP protocol, but it is an industry-standard protocol, not limited to Cisco devices only but works in multi-vendor environments.
+Link Layer Discovery Protocol (LLDP) functions like the CDP protocol, but it is an industry-standard protocol, not only limited to Cisco devices but works in multi-vendor environments.

 Usually, it is disabled on Cisco devices so we must manually configure it as we will see.
 LLDP sends the LLDP messages containing neighbor information after every 30 seconds and has a hold time of 120 seconds.